Stephen Plaice: Opera

 During the COVID-19 pandemic, Plaice was rapidly commissioned by Glyndebourne to adapt Jacques Offenbach's opera buffa Mesdames de la Halle for performance in the gardens at the Sussex opera house.
 The new version is entitled In the Market for Love or Onions are Forever.
 The vocal setting of the operetta was made by Marcia Bellamy.
-The production, directed by Stephen Langridge and starring Danielle de Niese, Allan Clayton, Matthew Rose, Kate Lindsey, Nicky Spence, Brendan Gunnell and Michael Wallace, opened to great acclaim on 12th August 2020.
+The production, directed by Stephen Langridge and starring Danielle de Niese, Allan Clayton, Matthew Rose, Kate Lindsey, Nicky Spence, Brendan Gunnell and Michael Wallace, opened to great acclaim on 12 August 2020.
 It was brought into the main theatre in October 2020 and was given another eight performances.

+In 2022 Glyndebourne commissioned Plaice and Bellamy to produce a new English adaptation of Franz Lehár's operetta The Merry Widow for the 2024 Glyndebourne Festival.
+Directed by Cal McCrystal, it received seventeen performances, starring Danielle de Niese as the Widow, Gérman Olvera as Danilo, and Sir Thomas Allen as Baron Zeta.The production was filmed by Maestro live at Glyndebourne, directed by Rhodri Hugh.
+It was broadcast on BBC4 on Christmas Day in 2024 and immediately included in their selection of Great Performances on I Player.

+In 2025 Plaice collaborated with the composer David Buckley on a chamber opera Oracle, commissioned by the NOF Festival in Fribourg Switzerland.
+A full orchestral version of the opera was recorded by the BBC Concert Orchestra at Alexandra Palace on May 20th 2025.
+The opera was premièred in Fribourg on June 22nd 2025.
+It concluded with a 'deus ex machina', voiced by Stephen Fry.

-Music Theatre
+Music theatre

-Plaice has also written extensively for music theatre.
+Plaice has also written for music theatre.
 He collaborated with Yusuf Islam on the early drafts of Moonshadow, the Cat Stevens musical, and took over the book of Daddy Cool, the Frank Farian musical, starring Michelle Collins, Harvey and Javine, which was staged at the Shaftesbury Theatre in 2006 before transferring to a purpose-built Theaterpalast in Berlin the following year.
 In 2009, with the composer Richard Taylor, he adapted Rudyard Kipling's The Jungle Book for the Castle Theatre, Wellingborough, and this was followed at the Castle in 2010 with a musical adaptation of Robin Hood, with the composer Grant Olding.
 Plaice is currently collaborating with the writer Zoe Palmer to create a musical about Will Marion Cook, the first composer to bring black musicals to Broadway.
 This is provisionally entitled 'Darktown is Out Tonight'.
 This is in development at the Guildhall School of Music and Drama.
 'String', a community opera for Hailsham, book and lyrics by Stephen, music by Tony Biggin, was premiered in a show case production in the Hailsham Festival in September 2021.
 It was narrated by the poet Roger McGough.
 It returned to the town in October 2022, with John Bowler as the narrator, for three further performances.
+It was revived at the Grove Theatre, Eastbourne in February 2024.